New Fox services

 There were plans in 2012 to demolish The Fox pub and replace it with a new hotel, restaurant and fast food outlet.
 A similar plan was put forward again in summer 2019 by 'The Fox Roadside Services Limited'.
 This plan includes demolishing the pub, OK Diner restaurant and former filling station and building a combined 40-bed hotel with restaurant and new filling station.
 As of June 2021, the plans are still pending consideration.
-As a result, the former owners of The Fox pub decided to close their doors on 17 October 2019 and put the pub up for sale.
-The pub has since reopened and primarily serves as a truckstop.
+The Fox pub closed its doors on 17 October 2019 and was put up for sale.
+It has since reopened and now primarily serves as a truckstop.

 OK Diner held planning permission to install four InstaVolt electric vehicle charging points in their car park, but planning has now expired.

 A Revolution Laundry machine was added next to The Fox pub in May 2022 but was later removed due to low use.

 |Ram Jam (northbound, 2 miles)